Shiva2303/RFM-Analysis-/README.md

 This analysis enables businesses to create targeted marketing campaigns and personalized strategies for different customer segments.

 # Key Metrics
-Recency: The date of the customer’s most recent purchase.
+-Recency: The date of the customer’s most recent purchase.
-Frequency: The total number of purchases made by the customer.
+-Frequency: The total number of purchases made by the customer.
-Monetary value: The total monetary value of the purchases made by the customer.
+-Monetary value: The total monetary value of the purchases made by the customer.
 # Dataset
 The dataset used for this analysis includes customer IDs, purchase dates, and transaction amounts.
 You can access the dataset here:
 US Regional Sales Data